Map and explore oxygen level data using charts

 The DissolvedO2_2014 raster layer is added to the map.

-- In the Contents pane, right-click Summer 2015, hover over Export Layer, and click To Rasters.
+- In the Contents pane, right-click Summer 2015, point to Export Layer, and choose To Rasters.

 - In the GA Layer To Rasters tool, set the following parameters:

-- For Input geostatistical layer, choose Summer 2015.
+- For Input geostatistical layer, verify that it is set to Summer 2015.

 - For Output raster, type DissolvedO2_2015.